-Over the past few years, specialty coffee drinkers may have been asking themselves questions like ‘why is the cost of my coffee going up? and ‘Why can’t I find any coffee from my favorite origin?’, ‘Why do I keep hearing about container delays and green coffee prices?’.
+Over the past few years, specialty coffee drinkers may have been asking themselves questions like ‘why is the cost of my coffee going up? and ‘Why can’t I find any coffee from my favourite origin?’, ‘Why do I keep hearing about container delays and green coffee prices?’.
 Well, the answer to these questions lie in the “Coffeee Supply Chain”.

 Coffee supply chains are a complex network of people, organisations, businesses and even governments all working together to make our morning cuppa possible.
 Being a part of this larger system is what fascinates me and what drew me to the coffee industry well over a decade ago.
 Unlike many around the roastery, I entered the world of coffee through the back door, not via a cafe as a barista or hospo worker, but rather through study and work in the world of transport, logistics and supply chain management.
 Travel and volunteer work led me into the heart of coffee growing Central America and a love for coffee supply chains was born.
 Since then I have felt privileged to work with and learn from many of the people, cooperatives, organisations and businesses that make up the coffee supply chain, I hope I can share some of that passion with you here.